OGibbard/OGibbard/README.md

-Hi,
+This is my code store for my projects, let me know what you think.

-This is my code store for my projects.
+Thanks,
 Oliver